 If small areas of your body (ears, face, nose, fingers, or toes) are really cold or frozen, try these first aid measures to warm the areas.

 - Avoid activities that can further damage cold-injured skin.

 - Do not rub or massage frozen skin.

 - Do not rewarm frozen skin if refreezing is possible.
 Wait until you reach shelter.
 The injury will be worse if your skin freezes, thaws, and then refreezes.

 - Do not walk on frozen feet if possible.
-However, it is better to walk on frozen feet than to thaw your feet if there is a chance they will refreeze.
+But it is better to walk on frozen feet than to thaw your feet if there is a chance they will refreeze.

 - Do not put snow on the area or pack snow around the limb.

-- Tucking hands or feet inside warm clothing next to bare skin.
+- Tuck hands or feet inside warm clothing next to bare skin.
 Place chilled fingers in an armpit.

-- Using a hot water bottle covered with a cloth or a heating pad on a low setting.
+- Use a hot water bottle covered with a cloth or a heating pad on a low setting.
 Be careful not to burn your skin.

 - Protect the cold or frozen body part from further cold exposure and bruising.